 Size: Adults, Males grow to a length of 14 m, and females to 15.6 m.
 The weight is about 17 tons.
 Two forms exist in some areas, one coastal and one offshore.
 The offshore form is apparently slightly larger.
 Calves at birth, 4m long.

-Appearance At Sea: Bryde’s Whales often approach vessels at sea, permitting close observation, like Minke Whales.
+Appearance At Sea: Bryde’s whales often approach vessels at sea, permitting close observation.
 They often turn on to their sides when feeding.
-Bryde’s Whales are usually found in groups of 5–6 animals.
+Bryde’s Whales are usually found in groups of 2 to 6.

 Found In: Both the coastal and the offshore forms prefer warm water above 20°C. The inshore form is resident whilst the offshore form is migratory.
-Bryde’s Whales feed mainly on schooling fish, together with planktonic crustacea.
+Bryde’s Whales feed mainly on schooling fish such as mackerel and sardines, together with planktonic crustacea.

 World Distribution: Bryde’s Whale is found in tropical and subtropical waters of all seas.

-Could Be Confused With: There is a possibility of confusion with the Sei Whale Balaenoptera borealis.
-The two species can be distinguished as follows:
+Could Be Confused With: There is a possibility of confusion with the other similarly sized whales such as Omura’s whales, Minke whales and young fin whales.